tawheed78/URL-Shortner/README.md

 #### Endpoint: POST /api/urls/
 Users submit a request containing the longURL and a customAlias(Optional).
 If the CustomALias is unique, then it is used as the short code in the shortURL.
+If no customAlias is provided:
+- The service uses **Twitter's Snowflake ALgorithm** to generate unique short codes.
+- It creates a unique ID from the parameters such as Data Center ID, Machine ID, and epoch time(which is incremental thus generating unique IDs).
+- This unique ID is passed through base62 conversion to generate the unique shortcode and thus diminishes the possibility of collision.

 For Bulk link creation the data can be input in the form of an array including a list of input objects.
 The system validates the input and creates the shortURL and inserts in the database.
 The response includes the newly created shortURLs.